 I am working on several quilt projects that I can’t share but I’m the type who works on several things at a time so usually have something to show.
-Anyone else like that?
+Does anyone else do that?

 Organizing and batik quilt scrap storage